 He was never wearing a wire.

-He never produced anything in writing or even had any corroborating witnesses.
+He never produced anything in writing or even had any corroborating witnesses come forward.

-But that has not stopped him from being hero-worship by the anti-communist propaganda circles that we cover so often.
+But that has not stopped him from being hero-worshipped by the anti-communist propaganda circles that we cover so often.

 They don't depend so much on actual evidence as they do the appearance of evidence.

-So everything Grathwell was, it was exactly what they needed to reinforce their arguments that communism is a menace that seeks to kill all who oppose it, even in modern days.
+So everything Grathwald was, it was exactly what they needed to reinforce their arguments that communism is a menace that seeks to kill all who oppose it, even in modern days.

 And their tentacles have invaded all the halls of academia in America.

-In 2016, when Alex Jones finally got to sit down with Bill Ayers, Alex confronted him with talk about Larry Grathwald, and if you recall, it didn't go well.
+In 2016, when Alex Jones finally got to sit down with Bill Ayers, Alex confronted him with talk about Larry Grathwal.

-Well, I'm not a fan of a lot of stuff the FBI has done, but it's pretty much a creature of whoever runs the Justice Department and the White House, but I'm certainly not a fan of communists.
+Well, I'm not a fan of a lot of stuff the FBI have done, but it's pretty much a creature of whatever, whoever runs the Justice Department and the White House.

 I believe that when you guys recruited him and reportedly tried to get him to train you in military tactics, I mean, I think it was good to stop violence.

-In the lead-up to the 1968 election, representatives of Nixon's campaign sabotaged the Paris peace talks that would have effectively ended the Vietnam War.
+For those of you who don't know what John N. Mitchell got up to in his career, in the lead up to the 1968 election, representatives of Nixon's campaign sabotaged the Paris peace talks that would have effectively ended the Vietnam War.

 They did this specifically to ensure that Nixon won the election, as they had told allies in South Vietnam that Nixon could offer them a better peace deal than the Johnson administration could.